 Cancer Bioinformatics Services: The Cancer Bioinformatics Services (CBS) provides equipment and expertise to researchers to assist with their translational research efforts.
 The CBS at UPCI is composed of the following tightly integrated services:

 Bioinformatics Services: Providing comprehensive bioinformatics support, from experimental design to data analysis, for high-throughput genomics studies

 Tissue Banking and Data Warehouse: Establish integration points between disparate clinical and research applications (CoPath/CaRegistry/Tissue Banks) to provide sources for “automated annotation”

-Enterprise Analytics Data Warehouse (EDW) and Personalized: Build and integrated view of clinical, consumer, and financial data in a central repository.
-Develop a translational research center to collect, store and analyze disparate clinical and molecular data including omics data
+Enterprise Analytics Data Warehouse (EDW) and Personalized Medicine Support: Build an integrated view of clinical, consumer, and financial data in a central repository.
+Develop a translational research center to collect, store, and analyze disparate clinical and molecular data including -omics data

 Cancer Center Support (CCSG) P30 CA47904-24 (Davidson) 2010-2015